-Standard Supporting Materials Requiremen ts Complete a minimum total of 80 hours of classroom training in Search and Rescue management Copy/scan of paper certificate, OR Attestation by course instructor that student cor citing name and date. npleted course 2.
-Be at least 21 years of age Copy of government issued identification showing th date of the applicant e age or birth 3.
+Standard Supporting Materials Requirements Complete a minimum total of 80 hours of classroom training in Search and Rescue management 1.
+Copy/scan of paper certificate, OR Attestation by course instructor that student completed course citing name and date.
+2. Be at least 21 years of age Copy of government issued identification showing the age or birth date of the applicant 3.
 Complete ICS-400 1.
-Copy/scan of paper certificate Document mission/simulation experience as follows: a.
-Lead a field team on 6 tasks.
+Copy/scan of paper certificate 4.
+Document mission/simulation experience as follows: I a) FTL or equivalentLead a field team on 6 tasks.
 No more than 3 of these tasks may have occurred during simulations.
-Debriefed TAF signed by Ops, OR Attestation by a team member, citing mission na date, and type of task. me/description, b.
-Serve in the Incident Command Post in Operations or Plans on at least 4 incidents.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or Section Chief citing mission name/description, date and roles.
-Showing person in a staff role 5.
-Serve as Plans Section Chief, Operations Section Chief (OSC), deputy OPS, division supervisor, or SM on one shift during a mission.
-Signed copy of: Organization Chart (ICS 207), OR Incident Briefing (ICS 201), OR Organization Assignment List (ICS203), OR Attestation by SM or RA citing mission name/description, date and roles.
-Showing person in OSC/PSC role Receive a favorable written performance evaluation from the SM or supervisor for the four incidents serving in a base position.
-Copy/scan of letters/emails or other written materials, OR Attestation by the SM or Section Chief stating that performance was favorable, citing mission name/description, date and roles.
-Be proposed for SM-III certification by an ASRC SM at an ASRC BOD meeting If not present, an ASRC SM may email or send a letter to the Conference Training Officer or to the BOD directly.
-8. 7.
-Receive majority vote of member's group.
+Debriefed TAF signed by Ops, OR Attestation by a team member, citing mission name/description, date, and type of task. b) Serve in the Incident Command Post in Operations or Plans on at least 4 incidents.
+Signed copy of: Image: Signed copy of: 1.
+Organization Chart (ICS 207), OR Showing 2.
+Incident Briefing (ICS 201), OR person in a 3.
+Organization Assignment List (ICS203), OR staff role 4.
+Attestation by IC or Section Chief citing mission name/description, date and roles. staff role c) Serve as Plans Section Chief, Operations Section Chief (OSC), deputy OPS, division supervisor, or IC on one shift during a mission.
+Signed copy of: Showing 1.
+Organization Chart (ICS 207), OR Showing 2.
+Incident Briefing (ICS 201), OR person in 3.
+Organization Assignment List (ICS203), OR OSC/PSC 4.
+Attestation by IC or RA citing mission name/description, date and roles. role 5.
+Receive a favorable written performance evaluation from the IC or supervisor for the four incidents serving in a base position.
+Copy/scan of letters/emails or other written materials, OR Attestation by the IC or Section Chief stating that performance was favorable, citing mission name/description, date and roles.
+6. Be proposed for SM-III certification by an ASRC IC at an ASRC BOD meeting If not present, an ASRC SM may email or send a letter to the Conference Training Officer or to the BOD directly.
+7. Receive majority vote of member's group.
 Group meeting minutes showing endorsement of the candidate for SM-III, or letter from a group chair or vice chair or ASRC BOD rep or GTO citing this with the date of the meeting.
-9. Submit the SM-III checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next BOD meeting.
-10. 8.
-Receive a favorable two-thirds or greater vote of ASRC BOD present The checklist shall be endorsed by the CTO with the outcome of the ASRC BOD vote and a copy returned to the member.
+Submit the SM-III checklist to the CTO CTO presents the vetted application to the ASRC BOD at the next